COMMUNITY AND EVENTS

 PARTY AND EVENTS RENTALS

-Members and non-members can rent space beside our pool for parties.
+Members can rent space beside our pool for parties.
 Our green and shady park is also available for group gatherings and picnics, and our community room can seat up to 30 people for meetings and presentations.
+Our new clubhouse is also available for members to rent.
 Contact us to enquire about availability or make a reservation.

-Rentals are available for up to three hours any day of the week, for up to 25 guests.
+Rentals are available to GMCA members for up to three hours any day of the week, for up to 25 guests.
 Please note that the pool will be shared with other pool users, but there will be a reserved grass area for you and your guests, with shade, use of the barbecue and additional lifeguards.
+Event guests may use the bathrooms in the clubhouse, but may not gather in the main space.
+The host may use the kitchen area in the clubhouse.
+Please make sure to keep it clean.

 You may bring in your own cake, food and drinks, but please no glass on the pool deck.